Turkish clogs: Nalin

 Of wood, covered with red leather, red leather straps, all overlaid with pierced, chased and engraved silver in floral arabesques of Armenian workmanship; length of foot board 9 1/8 in., heels 3 1/8in. high.

 The height of the plates and the quality of the embellishments was determined by the status of the wearer.
 The height varied from 5 cm to 30 cm.
 Enderûnlu Fâzıl's 18th century painting of a bathhouse shows one finely dressed woman with very high nalins whilst the majority of subjects have much lower footwear.
 Nalin were often part of a woman's dowry.
 Babies were sometimes given miniature versions as gifts.

-Although mostly associated with hammans or bath houses, they were also worn in stone houses, konaks and palaces.
+Although mostly associated with hammams or bath houses, they were also worn in stone houses, konaks and palaces.

-Turkish nalins are claimed to have influences Venetian chopines which were similarly tall clogs.
+Turkish nalins are claimed to have influenced Venetian chopines which were similarly tall clogs.

 Takunya

 Takunya have a lower sole with no plates, the heel is raised on a solid block giving a clear instep.
 Generally they are made from Oriental Hornbeam.
 Like the nalin a strap passes over the foot to secure it.
 The soles have a profile similar to a Träskor or an English clog, but with a simple fabric strap over the front of the foot.
 They are produced by machine and then the treads from used tyres are nailed to the bottom of the sole.